tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 The black door at the front of the room opened and the class fell silent.

-The way it was positioned, the open door blocked the class' view of the entryway, but the apex of someone's head was visible, peaking over the top as they walked in.
+The way it was positioned in the corner, the open door blocked the class' view of the entryway.
+Echoes of heavy footstep filled the silence.
+Then the apex of someone's head was visible, peaking over the top as they walked in.

 The man who entered was massive.
-What was probably an xxxl dress shirt looked like it was suffocating his enormous frame and the seams of his khaki pants threatened to tear and split from his tree-trunk-sized legs.
+What was probably an xxxl dress shirt suffocated his enormous frame and the seams of his khaki pants threatened to tear and split from his tree-trunk-sized legs.
 A mountainous gut protruded over his waistline but it wasn't his fat alone that was responsible for his size.
 The man was a genetic giant.

 Pinned to his chest was a cute nametag with neat cursive.

-*Leslie.*
+*Leslie*.

-Despite his size, his head looked a little small compared to the rest of his body.
-He sported a buzzcut and had a round and very flushed face with beady eyes that sunk into their sockets.
+Despite his size, his head looked petite compared to the rest of his body.
+He sported a buzzcut and had a round and very flushed face with beady eyes that sunk deep into their sockets.

-The hulking man lumbered in front of the class and turned to face everyone, breathing heavy.
+The hulking man lumbered in front of the class and turned to face everyone.
+Every breath was heavy, like it required effort.

 Nobody said a word, probably in awe like I was.

 He fumbled around in his pocket with sausage fingers and managed to pry free a handkerchief that looked like a post-it note in his palm.
 Folding it in half, he wiped the moisture from his head and neck.
 By the time he had placed it back into his pocket, new beads of sweat had formed on his brow.

 The giant smiled.
 The corners of his mouth nearly reached his ears, and his blue eyes swept over the room, resting on each person for a second then moving to the next.
-I was the last person to be tested with his stare before he finally spoke.
+I was the last to be tested with his stare before he finally spoke.
 When he did, his voice was slow and sounded like it came from a trombone the way it varied in pitch.

 "Hi, I'm Big Les.
 I will be your EMT instructor.
 I'm happy to finally see all of your beautiful faces in person.
 Today is our first day of class.
 I'm glad that you all made it on time.
 I learn best with a hands-on approach and that's how I plan to teach this course."